polymorpher/one-wallet/wiki/README.md

 <a name="f10">[10]</a>: See also a brief discussion in [RFC4224 Section 7.4 Resynchronization of the Counter](https://datatracker.ietf.org/doc/html/rfc4226#section-7.4)

 #### Smart Contract

+The Smart Contract (written in Solidity) defines the operations of the wallet described in the sections below.
+After the smart contract is deployed by owner's account, an ONE Wallet belonging to the user is created with a zero balance.
+The wallet can be funded by transferring funds to the deployed smart contract's address.
+The security parameters of the wallet are provided as part of the constructor of the smart contract at the time it is deployed.
+The security parameters includes but are not limited to: (1) the expected root hash(es) of the OTP Merkle Tree(s) and lifespan of the OTPs; (2) the daily spending limit(s); (3) the last-resort address which the funds should be drained to, in case of an account recovery; (4) whether enhanced security modes should be activated.

+The Smart Contracts are organized by modules:

+- Basic Wallet
+    - Daily Spending Limit
+    - Drain to Last Resort Account
+- Guardians
+- Enhanced Security Mode
+    - Private-key based authorization
+    - Counter-based OTP
+    - Deferred execution
+- (Coming soon) Social Identities
+    - Twitter
+    - Telegram

 ### Operations